Kanye West Sets Up College Fund for George Floyd's 6-Year-Old Daughter

 Kanye West has been working behind the scenes to contribute to the Black Lives Matter movement.

-While the outspoken rapper has not tweeted since early March, West has reportedly donated $2 million in relation to the deaths of George Floyd, Ahmaud Arbery and Breonna Taylor, TMZ and Variety have reported.
+While the outspoken rapper has not tweeted since early March, E!
+News confirms West donated $2 million in relation to the deaths of George Floyd, Ahmaud Arbery and Breonna Taylor and has been donating to several black-owned businesses in his Chicago hometown.

-Additionally, West is reportedly covering legal costs for the families of Arbery, who was fatally shot while on a jog in February, and Taylor, who was killed in her home by police in March.
+Additionally, West is helping cover legal costs for the families of Arbery, who was fatally shot while on a jog in February, and Taylor, who was killed in her home by police in March.

-Citing a rep, Variety also reported the rapper is donating to Black-owned businesses in his native Chicago.
-TMZ reported he is also contributing to ones nationwide.

 Late last month, his famous wife Kim Kardashian spoke out against the injustice in an Instagram post.